 Warning: No liability for accuracy of data.

 The crude oil prices seemed to bottom out at the beginning of 2016 and have started an upward movement, with intermediary downturns.
 The price moved between 53 and 62 USD/bbl in the second half of 2017, despite the better than expected discipline of OPEC members to cap the oil production.
-Now, after the last OPEC meeting with further production output cut, we see the prices at 80 USD/bbl and we read about the extreme dominant political influence in the daily news.
+Now, after the last OPEC meeting with further production output cut, we see the prices at 60 USD/bbl and we read about the extreme dominant political influence in the daily news.

 Natural gas in Europe is priced higher than at the beginning of last year.
 However, electricity prices have seen a further sharp upward move in January 2018 after the steady increase of coal wholesale prices in 2017.
 From February 2016 onwards the energy commodity prices have started to rise gradually and the past price spike in October 2018 showed that the market participants are more than ready to buy as they seem to believe that the downward trend has reversed permantently.

-Electricity prices have left the all-time lows far behind and show higher volatility recently, which is caused by political uncertainty and weather extremes.
-The main reason has been the rising coal price, which was driven (besides others) by the icreased demand of South-East-Asia (especially China) and the appreciation of currencies in producing countries.
-This increase of local currencies, like the Russian Ruble and the Columbian Peso, has increased production cost of the main coal exporters, while the strong US-Dollar increased profits for producers.
-The EUR/USD rate has dampened the price increase for European consumers in the past.
-A stronger USD has started to reverse the effect and might do so in the future.
+Electricity prices have left the all-time lows far behind (2016) and show higher volatility recently, which is caused by CO2 and political uncertainty and weather extremes.
+The main reason for the upwards trend has been the rising coal price, which was driven (besides others) by the icreased demand of South-East-Asia and the appreciation of currencies in producing countries.
 And as hard coal power plants are the marginal power plants in Germany’s electricity market merit order curve, higher coal market prices result in higher electricity prices and give the gas price in the European hubs a reason for further increases.